Capilano Lake

 Capilano Lake is a manmade lake located in the District of North Vancouver and West Vancouver in British Columbia, Canada.

 History

 The lake accounts for approximately 40% of Greater Vancouver's water supply.
 The southern part of the lake is within the Capilano River Regional Park; it is also in this area that the lake is separated from the Capilano River's southern portion by the Cleveland Dam.

 In popular culture

-Capilano Lake is portrayed as the fictional Highland Beach, Washington in The 4400 television program, as well as Lake Okobogee in a season one episode of the X-Files.
+Capilano Lake is portrayed as the fictional Highland Beach, Washington in The 4400 television program, as well as Lake Okobogee in a season one episode of the X-Files, as well as a location in the Quagmire episode from Season 3, Episode 22..